 The first MEAS= line is used for the zenith measurement and using automatic exposure time.

 sum1 - the number of spectrums added together inside the spectrometer.
-This number is limited to a value between 1 and 15
+This number is limited to a value between 1 and 15.

 sum2 - the number of spectrums added together in the embedded computer.
 This number is limited to a value between 1 and 32767.
 The total number of added spectrums are sum1*sum2.
 It is better to use a high sum1 instead of a high sum2 since it reduces the time for transfer spectrum from the spectrometer.